yoyogias/botframework-sdk/specs/botframework-activity/botframework-activity.md

 ### Relates to

-The `relatesTo` field references another conversation, and optionally a specific activity within that activity.
+The `relatesTo` field references another conversation, and optionally a specific activity within that conversation.
 The value of the `relatesTo` field is a complex object of the [Conversation reference](#Conversation-reference) type.

 `A5200`: `relatesTo` SHOULD NOT reference an activity within the conversation identified by the `conversation` field.